Alexander Mackenzie (politician): Later life

-After his government's defeat, Mackenzie remained Leader of the Opposition for another two years, until 1880.
+Despite his government's defeat, he retained the East York seat and remained Leader of the Opposition for another two years, until 1880.
 In 1881, he became the first president of The North American Life Assurance Company.

-He was soon struck with a mysterious ailment that sapped his strength and all but took his voice.
-Sitting in silence, he nevertheless remained an undefeated MP until his death in 1892 from a stroke that resulted from hitting his head during a fall.
-He died in Toronto and was buried in Lakeview Cemetery in Sarnia, Ontario.
+He was soon struck with a mysterious strange ailment that sapped his strength and all but took his voice.
+Although sitting in silence in the House of Commons, he held his House of Commons East York seat until his death in 1892.

+He suffered a stroke after hitting his head during a fall in 1892.
+He died on April 17 in Toronto at the age of seventy.
+A funeral took place at Jarvis Street Baptist Church in Toronto, and again at St. Andrew’s Church and burial in Lakeview Cemetery in Sarnia, Ontario.

 Character

 Mackenzie's first biography in 1892 referred to him as Canada's Stainless Statesman.
 He was a devout Baptist and teetotaller who found refuge in, and drew strength from, his family, friends, and faith.
 He was also a loyal friend and an incorrigible prankster (stuffed chimney on young in-laws; rolled boulder down Thunder Cape towards friend A. McKellar; burned Tory campaign placards in hotel woodstove early in morning).

 Unpretentious and down to earth, his public official austerity was in striking contrast to private compassion and giving nature.
-He was the soul of honour and integrity, a proud man who sought no recognition or personal enrichment and accepted gifts reluctantly.
-He preferred to follow than lead (unreferenced – many times he refused leadership offers) and often found duty outweighed heavy burden of office.
+He was called "the soul of honour and integrity" by Thomas Guthrie Marquis, a historian of the period, and according to a later biographer, was a proud man who sought no recognition or personal enrichment and accepted gifts reluctantly.
+He preferred to follow than to lead (many times he refused leadership offers) and he said he found that duty outweighed the heavy burden of office.
 He was uncompromising on his principles, perhaps too much so.
-An historian at the time said, "He was, and ever will remain, the Sir Galahad of Canadian politics."
+Marquis wrote, "He was, and ever will remain, the Sir Galahad of Canadian politics."